cloudacademy/stocks-app-ecs/README.md

 6. Troubleshooting

     [ECS Exec](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-exec.html) has been enabled on the ECS services (App and API).
 Exec into any running task to troubleshoot using the following command:

+    Note: The Session Manager plugin for the AWS CLI needs to be installed locally.

     ```
     aws ecs execute-command \